python/exceptiongroups/except_star.md

   following possibilities:

   * Both "incoming" and "result" `ExceptionGroup` are empty.
-This means that all exceptions were processed and silenced successfully.
+This means that all exceptions were processed and silenced.

   * Both "incoming" and "result" `ExceptionGroup` are not empty.
     This means that not all of the exceptions were matched, and some were